A Complete Salzburg Winter Guide

 - December: sees the old town decked out for Christmas, with holiday markets selling traditional crafts, food, and mulled wine.

 There are plenty of great options to eat in Salzburg, and I have listed a couple of recommendations:

 - Augustiner Braustuebl – It is one of the best options for dining in Salzburg.
-Here you can drink local brewed beer and dine on local cuisine.
+Here you can drink locally brewed beer and dine on local cuisine.

 - Barenwirt – If you want to try authentic Austrian food, this is the place.
 Must try the Brathedndl (fried chicken).

-- Gasthaus Zwettlers – This is charming 160 year-old restaurant.
+- Gasthaus Zwettlers – This is a charming 160-year-old restaurant.
 The Kaiser Karl (local beer) is available in different types.

-- Johanneskeller – A cozy place in the middle of old town and affordable with great atmosphere.
+- Johanneskeller – A cozy place in the middle of the old town and affordable with a great atmosphere.